Get Funding

 NRCS – EQIP

 The USDA-Natural Resources Conservation Service offers audits and financial compensation for the cost of implementing practices that reduce pollution and greenhouse emissions through their Environmental Quality Incentives Program (EQIP) On-Farm Energy Initiative.
-Payments are available to qualified farmers for energy efficiency upgrades for maple (steam pans, higher efficiency evaporators and reverse osmosis systems), greenhouses (shade screens and high efficiency heating systems), and for some measures that save electricity (fans, motors, and automatic controls).
+Payments are available to qualified farmers for energy efficiency upgrades for maple (steam pans, higher efficiency evaporators, and reverse osmosis systems), greenhouses (shade screens and high-efficiency heating systems), and for some measures that save electricity (fans, motors, and automatic controls).

 There are typically three ranking periods each year.
 Applicants must meet eligibility requirements and complete an Agricultural Energy Management Plan (to learn more visit our Get an Energy Audit page).
 Funding amounts and availability vary from year to year.
 For more information, contact your local NRCS office.